dpastoor/modmrg/README.md

 1. PK: 1, 2, 3 compartment
     -   All with dual-absorption and linear + non-linear elimination pathways

+2. PD (all with 2-cmt PK):
-2. PD: Indirect response type 1, 2, 3, 4 and direct EMAX with 2-cmt PK and
+    -   Indirect response type 1, 2, 3, 4
+    -   Direct EMAX model
+    -   Effect compartment model

 3. TMDD
 4. Viral dynamic 1- and 2-strain models